callb4ck/rockfetch/README.md

 A fetch script for completely aestethic purposes.

 # Configure
-The configurations happens at compile time, simply edit the file:
+The configurations happens at compile time, simply edit the file: `Config.toml`.
-`.cargo/config.toml`

 # Compile
 * Install Cargo and Rust (at least `1.58.0`).
 The preferred way to do so is trough [rustup](https://rustup.rs/).